Java 8 introduced new APIs for Date and Time to address the shortcomings of the older java.util.Date and java.util.Calendar.

 LocalDateTime.of(2015, Month.FEBRUARY, 20, 06, 30);

-Getter methods are available to extract specific units similar to the date and time classes.
-Given the above instance of LocalDateTime, the below code sample will return the month February:
+Getter methods are also available to extract specific units similar to the date and time classes.
+Given the above instance of LocalDateTime, this code sample will return the month February:

 4. Using ZonedDateTime API

-Java 8 provides ZonedDateTime when we need to deal with time zone specific date and time.
+Java 8 provides ZonedDateTime when we need to deal with time-zone-specific date and time.
 The ZoneId is an identifier used to represent different zones.
-There are about 40 different time zones and the ZoneId are used to represent them as follows.
+There are about 40 different time zones, and the ZoneId represents them as follows.